LarsVonQualen/AngularCurrencyConverter/README.md

   - `npm install -g grunt grunt-cli`
 - Install Compass SASS, used by the default Yo Angular generator
   - `gem install compass`
+- Install Bower, also a package manager...
+  - `npm install -g bower`
 - In the folder where you checked out the repo run:
   - `npm install`